johanvs/annotate-decisions/README.md

 # annotate-decisions
-This webpage allow you to manually identify key data on a text.
+This webpage allows you to manually identify key data on a text.
 The selected area are stored in a json format that can be stored in a database.

 In the source code the included text is a legal decision, and the user can tell who are the lawyer, the law and the party of this decision.

-## Techonlogy ##
+## Technology ##

 Done in JavaScript with the framework [Vue.js](https://vuejs.org/)